esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 A good example of such an accelerator is a level crossing subsampler, which writes sampled data only when they cross a specific threshold.
 <br>

-- **VerifHEEP**: it's a python library that has been developed to test computational units and accelerators developed on X-Heep.
+- **VerifHEEP**: this python library has been developed to test computational units and accelerators deployed on X-Heep.
-It has been deployed succesfully to validate the _im2col SPC_ as it is expecially useful for data-intense accelerators.
+It has been deployed succesfully to verify the _im2col SPC_ as it is expecially useful for data-driven accelerators.
-[LINK ALLA DOCUMENTAZIONE DI VERIFHEEP]
-It includes methods to:
+Additional documentation can be found in the **VerifHEEP documentation**, but in brief it includes methods to:
   - Generate random inputs and compute the corresponding golden results
   - Launch synthesis & simulations on QuestaSim and Verilator
-  - Compile, program & launch applications on FPGA targets for a tenfold reduction in test & verification times
+  - Compile, program & launch applications on FPGA targets for a tenfold reduction in test and verification times
-  - Analyze the performance of the tests and plot the results.
+  - Analyze the performance of the tests.
 <br>

 ### Registers description

 This section will describe every register of a DMA channel and their function.
 The complete addres of a DMA channel register is the following:

 <p style="text-align: center;"><code>DMA_START_ADDRESS + DMA_CH_SIZE * channel + REGISTER_OFFSET</code></p>

 The previous parameters, including the register offsets, can be found at `sw/device/lib/runtime/core_v_mini_mcu.h` and `sw/device/lib/drivers/dma/dma_regs.h`